Louigee-creator/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script uses the "stat" command to retrieve the mode of the file "olleh"
+This script uses a for loop to iterate over all subdirectories of the current directory.